neolang/neolang-reference/SPEC.md

 `dynamic int * n = new type(*n);`

-Because of this `malloc` and `free` have been moved to build in keywords
+Because of this `malloc` and `free` have been moved to built in keywords

 ### Creating new memory

-Due to the fact that some implementations of the standard library require the `new` function to optionally accept a byte length, it does.
+Due to the fact that some implementations of the standard library require the `new` function to accept a byte length, it does.
 The syntax for doing so looks like this:

-`dynamic int * numbers = new type(*numbers), 3`
+`dynamic int * numbers = (int *)new 3;`

-After zeroing out the newly created data, it will look like the following in memory:
+After zeroing out the newly created data, it will look like this in memory:

 `[0,0,0]`

+### Deleting memory

+To delete `dynamic` variables, or to free them, you use the `free` keyword.
+Note that there are no constructors or destructors.

+`free numbers;`

 ### Template variables